-The HA will utilize the following procedures for opening the waiting list.
+The following policy will govern the opening of the waiting list:

-When the HA opens the waiting list, the HA will advertise through public notice in the following newspapers: Tulsa World and Oklahoma Eagle.
+When THA opens the waiting list, THA will advertise through public notice in the following newspapers: Tulsa World and Oklahoma Eagle.

-Notices will also be sent to the Department of Human Services, Social Security Administration, Center for the Physically Limited and Tulsa Senior Services, as well as various emergency shelters located throughout the city of Tulsa.
+Notices will also be sent to various other agencies and shelters located throughout the city of Tulsa.